 Actility is proud to share a few stories from the people who explore, innovate, learn and grow with our technology every day in their quest to improve the way the world works.
 We hope they inspire your projects in 2018 and beyond.

 The primary business objective of Plainvue Farms is to maximize profit from sustainable pasture-based dairy farming.
 In this effort, the Walters face challenges in four main areas: water and fertilizer management, health, and compliance.
-Actility, Spark NZ, the network provider, and Sensys, creator of wireless measurement and control systems, joined forces to help the Walters.
+Actility and Spark NZ, the network provider, joined forces to help the Walters.

 In July 2017, Spark started deploying a public LoRaWAN network across New Zealand.
 With Sensys Networks, the network provider immediately launched a smart agriculture pilot project and Plainvue Farms agreed to participate.